angeluriot/Papermap/doc/why.md

 <br/>

-## 📖 Papermap VS a literature review
+## ðŸ“– Papermap VS a literature review

 Literature reviews also aggregate multiple scientific studies in addition to providing expert criticism and meta-analysis.
 But they can be outdated or based on a limited number of papers.
 Thus, as with original studies, most topics have at least one outlier review that contradicts the consensus.